Bedroom count

 Quick answers to common questions about the Gainesville rental market.

-Average rent prices in Gainesville have increased by 2% over the last month and have increased by 2% since last year.
+Average rent prices in Gainesville have remained the same over the last month and have increased by 2% since last year.

-To comfortably afford rent in Gainesville, you'd need to earn approximately $64,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Gainesville, you'd need to earn approximately $62,000/year, based on spending no more than 30% of your income on rent.

 Rent prices are based on Zumper's rental listings from the past 30 days.
 Median rent is calculated across all available listings and property types on the platform.
 If you filter the page by bedroom count or property type, the pricing throughout the page will update automatically to reflect that segment of the rental market.